2023/2024 Season Information

 This year we will be offering an Indoor Club Volleyball team under the Evergreen Region for USAV volleyball.
 This year the Evergreen Region has set tryouts dates as follows:

 Summer Tryout period for ALL AGES: July 27-August 6, 2023

-Fall Tryout period ALL AGES: Start date November 1 and any time after.
+Fall Tryout period ALL AGES: November 1, 2023 and any time thereafter.

 As a club we believe that there is a place for every player to play volleyball at every level.
 That being said we know that it is not within our means or our ability to provide that for every player.
 Our philosophy is to field only the number of teams that we believe we can provide a positive holistic experience for.
 Quality over quantity if you will.
 Does that mean we will have only the best players and only the top level teams?
 NO!
 It means that we will only commit to making a team if we can provide them with quality: Coaches, Playing Time, Gym Availability, Communication, & Overall Club Experience.

 We believe in the importance of solid communication between club staff, coaches, parents and players.
 We will communicate via team chat, emails, and phone calls regularly to ensure that all parties are on the same page.
 We believe that PLAYERS should be involved in this communication at every age level.

 Since most ages will only have 1 team it is imperative that when accepting a position on a team the athlete & parents understand the level of both finical and time commitment it takes to play club volleyball.
 This doesn’t mean that your athlete can’t attend important family events, or other extra curricular activities, but it does mean that the conversations are had ahead of time before the player accepts a position within the club and anytime emergencies, illness or other situations arise.